 When You Can’t Just Have One

-While a trial team would certainly consider limiting the amount of experts involved from a cost and time factor, deploying a strategy of multiple experts may, in fact, still be necessary.
+While a trial team would certainly consider limiting the number of experts involved from a cost and time factor, deploying a strategy of multiple experts may, in fact, still be necessary.
 While experts in a particular field may have similar education and professional standards, no two experts are the same.
 Each chosen expert can be used to provide additional, unique testimony to a case.
 The lawyer in turn can provide a jury with more explanations that detail the different ways the incident affects the plaintiff.

 The Puzzle Piece Strategy